 November 6, 1987

-Zohar Argov, a popular singer among the Mizrahi and Mediterranean communities in Israel who was known as the “The King” but was haunted by drug addiction, hangs himself in jail at age 32 shortly after being accused of attempted rape.
+Zohar Argov, a popular singer among the Mizrahi and Mediterranean communities in Israel who was known as the “The King” but was haunted by drug addiction, hangs himself in jail at age 32 shortly after being accused of attempted rape; he had also been convicted of rape in 1978 and spent a year in jail then.
 Argov doesn’t intend to die, a police investigator concludes, but is only trying to make it appear that he wants to commit suicide so he can win concessions from his jailers.
 The drugs in his system prevent him from saving himself.

 He was born Zohar Orkabi in 1955 to parents who emigrated from Yemen and lived in Rishon LeZion.
 The eldest of 10 siblings, he inherited the musical talents of his father, a wedding singer who played traditional drums.